 Tourmaline Peak Summit Views

-The top also had an open view of three big lakes–Big Heart Lake, Angeline Lake, and Chetwoot Lake.
-Like the other summits, I limited my visit to half an hour.
-But that wasn’t enough time to savor the scenery.
+The top also offered an open view of three big lakes: Big Heart, Angeline, and Chetwoot.
+Pressing for time, I limited my visit to half an hour like the other summits.
+But that still wasn’t enough time to savor the scenery.

 Today’s final stop, Wild Goat Peak, shared a pass with Tourmaline Peak, but it looked farther than it was.
 Again, Mount Hinman still looked untouchable.
 I wasn’t sure If I could get to it on this trip, so I had to play it by ear.